SamuelSwartzberg/flashcardifying_text_temp/inf.md

 openvt|run a program on the next free vt. deallocvt   remove unused virtual terminals chvt N   change to ttyN
+Couldn't get a file descriptor referring to the console is an error you encounter using commands meant for virtual terminals somewhere else

 ###### any terminal